Submersible Pump Wiring Diagram:

 01. DP MCB:

-DP MCB In Two Pole MCB, switching & protection is affected in phases and the neutral.
-A Double Pole or DP Switch is a Switch that Controls two Circuits at the same time.
+DP MCB In 2 Pole MCB, switching & protection is affected in phases and the neutral.
+A Double Pole or DP Switch is a Switch that Controls 2 Circuits at the same time.
 In terms of Residential Switching, this Normally means it Switches the live and Neutral at the same time.
-In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control two Different Electrical Circuits at the same time, which allows the Appliances to Isolate in a safe and reliable manner.
-Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches.
+In Layperson Terms, Double Pole switches or DP Switches are Exclusively Designed to Control 2 Different Electrical Circuits at the same time, which allows the Appliances to Isolate safely and reliably.
+Fan or light Combinations and Medical Equipment are some of the many applications for DP Electrical Switches and Electrical components.

 02. Magnetic Contactor:

 A magnetic contactor is an electromagnetic switching device.
-It is generally used for controlling three-phase motors.
-The operation of a magnetic contactor is similar to that of a relay, but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
-As soon as the supply is applied to the magnetic contactor coil, its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
+It is generally used for controlling 3-phase Motors.
+The operation of a magnetic contactor is similar to that of a Relay. but a relay is used for low-power or low-voltage connections, and a magnetic contactor is used for high-power or high-voltage connections.
+As soon as the supply is applied to the magnetic contactor coil. its normally open contacts are closed and normally closed contacts are opened and the associated devices are also operated.
 This is how a magnetic contactor works.

 03. Overload: